 Electron efficiency and pion rejection factors of the lead-glass detector on the Left HRS are shown in Fig. 4 as functions of the location of the hit of the particle in the preshower detector.
 PID performance on the Right HRS is similar.
 Electron efficiency from wide groups are slightly higher than narrow groups because there is less event loss due to timing mis-alignment when taking the coincidence between the preshower and the total shower discriminator outputs.
-Variations in the electron efficiency across the spectrometer acceptance effectively influence the kinematics $(Q^2)$ of the measurement.
+Variations in the electron efficiency across the spectrometer acceptance effectively influence the kinematics (Q^2) of the measurement.
 For this reason, low-rate calibration data were taken daily during the experiment to monitor the DAQ PID performance and corrections are applied to data.

-Pion contamination in the electron trigger would affect the measured electron asymmetry as $A_e^m = (A_e^{\rm true} + fA\pi)/(1+f)$ where $A_e^m$ and $A_e^{\rm true}$ are the measured and the true electron asymmetries, respectively, f is the pion contamination fraction in the electron trigger, and $A\pi$ is the parity violation asymmetry of pion production.
+As described in the Introduction, pion contamination in the electron trigger would affect the measured electron asymmetry as $A^m = (1-f)A_e + fA\pi$ where A^m and A_e are the measured and the true electron asymmetries, respectively, f is the pion contamination fraction in the electron trigger, and A_π is the parity violation asymmetry of pion production.
 As shown in Fig. 4, pion rejection factor from the lead-glass detector was above 50.
-Combined with the approx. 200 pion rejection factor of the gas Cherenkov detector [5], the total pion rejection achieved during this experiment was above $10^4$ .
-The pion to electron rate ratios for the two $Q^2$ values of this experiment were less than 10:1, thus $f < 10/10^4 = 10^{-3}$ .
+Combined with the approx. 200 pion rejection factor of the gas Cherenkov detector [5], the total pion rejection achieved during this experiment was above 10^4 .
+The pion to electron rate ratios for the two Q^2 values of this experiment were less than 10:1, thus $f < 10/10^4 = 10^{-3}$.
 Because pions are produced from nucleon resonance decays, the parity violation asymmetry of pion production is expected to be no larger than that of scattered electrons with the same momentum.
 This was confirmed by asymmetries formed from pion triggers during this experiment.
-Overall the uncertainty in the electron asymmetry due to pion contamination is less than $10^{-3}$ and is negligible compared to the 3-4% statistical uncertainty.
+Overall the uncertainty in the electron asymmetry due to pion contamination is less than 10^{-3} and is negligible compared to the 3-4% statistical uncertainty.

 Fig. 4.
 [Color online] Electron detection efficiency (left) and pion rejection factor (right) vs. vertical (dispersive) hit position of the particle in the preshower detector for the narrow electron triggers in the Left HRS.
 A one-hour run was used in this evaluation.
 For electron efficiencies, the total efficiency is shown by the red curve, while blue shaded area indicates events that are recorded by the two adjacent groups.
-The average electron efficiency across the detector for this one-hour run is $(94.626 \pm 0.002)\%$ and the average pion rejection factor is $75.3 \pm 1.1$ .
+The average electron efficiency across the detector for this one-hour run is $(94.626 \pm 0.002)\%$ and the average pion rejection factor is 75.3 ± 1.1 .
 The error bars are statistical only.
 PID performance for the wide path and the Right HRS are similar.

-204 4 DAQ Deadtime
+4 DAQ Deadtime